VHP1946/VHP1946.github.io/docs/README.md

 * THIS IS A PUBLIC WEBSITE!
 Access can be restricted in various ways.
     * Whatever strategy we decide on this, I can probably make it happen
 * Could be used as a user guide, but Jira Portal is still probably better for that
+* Jekyll (the Renderer) sets "home" to either index.md/html or README.md/html
+    * It will only take ONE of these, the second one is not rendered at all

 ## Internal Links